monsterkodi/color-ls/README.md

 ### notes

-* needs a terminal with 256 colors
+* needs a terminal that supports 256 colors
-* currently optimized for dark backgrounds only
+* optimized for dark backgrounds
-* only a small set of filetypes colorized so far
-* call your doctor if your eyes start bleeding :)
+* call a doctor if your eyes start bleeding :)